bamboodigital/awesome-product-management/README.md

 | <img alt="The Pitch" src="/media/pod-pitch.webp" width="100px" />                   | Multiple     | https://www.gimletmedia.com/the-pitch                                     | Where real entrepreneurs pitch to real investors—for real money. |
 | <img alt="ReWork" src="/media/pod-rework.png" width="100px" />                      | Multiple     | https://rework.fm/                                                        | A podcast by Basecamp about the better way to work and run your business.
 We bring you stories and unconventional wisdom from Basecamp’s co-founders and other business owners. |

+## Certifications

+- [CPM - Certified Product Manager](https://aipmm.com/cpm/) - The Association of International Product Marketing & Management offers the CPM certification by way of an exam.
+- [CPM Online Course & Exam](https://280group.com/products/online-courses/certified-product-manager-online-course-exam/) - The Certified Product Manager – Online Course and Exam teaches you all the core skills that are critical to be a highly-effective Product Manager.
+In this course you’ll learn how to manage products through every phase of the Product Lifecycle to make them (and your career) more successful.
+The online course includes 18 learning modules, quizzes, interactive exercises, study materials and a comprehensive practice exam to help you master the material and pass the worldwide-standard Certified Product Manager exam.

 ## Communities

 - [Women in Product](https://www.womenpm.org/) (_using [Facebook](https://facebook.com)_)